bbauska/anti-project2025/README.md

 <h1>Science vs Project 2025</h1>
 <h2>None of DOGE's cuts were legitimate.
 NONE.
 It is all a lie.
 The government has the same
-employment rate is we did in 1975.
+employment rate as they did in 1975.
 2.5 million then, 2.5 million now.
 So cuts are much worse than at any time in history.
 For the rich tax cuts is why.</h2>
+<h3>USAid was helping the very poorest in the World.
+Helping in a very good way.
+First thing
+cut by someone worth 350 billion dollars.
+He's a coward who had no clue what he was doing.</h3>
 <p>(the right-wing Koch Brothers/Heritage Foundation wish list since at least 1980)</p>
 <h2>Republicans DEMONize, DOWNSize, then PRIVATize</h2>
 <H3>Fuck You!</H3>